-The tide is the master of your freedom to move around the peninsula, and the small gulf looks desolating in the morning, when the water level is low and mud level is high.
+The tide is the master of your freedom to move around the peninsula, and the small gulf looks desolating in the morning when the water level is low and mud surfaces.
 But there’s something about this piece of land filled with mangroves that makes you love it instantly – the wilderness is still here.

 Oriental Pied Hornbill – A magnificent bird

 First day, while having my 9 a.m. coffee on the hotel’s terrace, after 17 hours of traveling by taxi, plane, boat, tuk-tuk, and tractor, something amazing happened – I saw the splendid Oriental Pied Hornbill!